LarsZocher/UltimateGameLauncher/README.md

   - Add existing authenticator
   - Remove authenticator

-You can create multiple entries in the launcher for a game.
+You can create multiple entries of a game in the launcher.
 Each with different settings like startoptions.

 ##### BattleNet
-- launch battlenet games instant, without pressing the "play" button in the battle.net app
+- Launch battlenet games instant, without pressing the "play" button in the battle.net app
-- switch users
+- Switch users

 ## Download
-Download link coming soon
+Download link coming soon™